apostrero/cursor-kotlin-sso/docs/architecture/shared-module-structure.md

 ## What Was Moved Out of Shared Module

 ### ❌ **Moved to Technology Portfolio Service**:
-The following repository interfaces were incorrectly placed in shared and have been moved to `technology-portfolio-service/src/main/kotlin/.../domain/port/`:
+The following repository interfaces were correctly moved to `technology-portfolio-service/src/main/kotlin/.../domain/port/`:

 - `TechnologyPortfolioRepository.kt` - Only used by portfolio service
 - `PortfolioAssessmentRepository.kt` - Assessment operations specific to portfolio service
 - `TechnologyAssessmentRepository.kt` - Assessment operations specific to portfolio service
 - `TechnologyDependencyRepository.kt` - Dependency operations specific to portfolio service
-- `TechnologyRepository.kt` - Duplicate removed (already exists in portfolio service)
+- `TechnologyRepository.kt` - Technology operations specific to portfolio service
+- `TechnologyQueryRepository.kt` - Technology query operations specific to portfolio service
+- `PortfolioRepository.kt` - Portfolio CRUD operations specific to portfolio service
+- `PortfolioQueryRepository.kt` - Portfolio query operations specific to portfolio service

 ### ✅ **Correctly Remains in Shared Module**:

 - `UserRepository.kt` - Used by both authorization-service and api-gateway
 - `EventPublisher.kt` - Infrastructure interface used by all services
 - CQRS base classes - Used by all services implementing CQRS pattern
+- Domain models and enums - Used across multiple services

 ## Service-Specific Repository Interfaces